-One Warren County, Ohio family is desperate for a way to stop their flood of mail, so we got involved to try to help, and learned some information that could help everyone.
+One family is desperate for a way to stop their flood of mail.
+So, we got involved to try to help and learned some information that could help everyone.

 "She has received anywhere from 26 to 60 pieces of mail per day," he said.

-He took a photo of her struggling with one day's delivery at her retirement home, from groups like "the American Israel Public Affairs Committee, Food for the Poor, Freedom for Christians," said, "even well known names like the American Red Cross and ACLU."
+He took a photo of her struggling with one day's delivery at her retirement home from groups like "the American Israel Public Affairs Committee, Food for the Poor, Freedom for Christians," he said.
+"Even well known names like the American Red Cross and ACLU."

 Almost all of these are legitimate charities, and there is nothing wrong with donating to them.
 The problem is when you receive requests by the hundreds.

-So what can the Donovans do, or you do if you are in this situation?
+So what can the Donovans (or you) do in this situation?

 The US Postal Service says it cannot filter out junk mail.
-It has no way of telling a charity request from a legitimate bill or important check, without opening the envelope (which it cannot do).
-If it simply tosses your loved one's bulk mail, it could inadvertently throw out an important credit card bill, for instance.
+It has no way of telling a charity request from a legitimate bill or important check without opening the envelope (which it cannot do).
+If it simply tosses your loved one's bulk mail, it could inadvertently throw out an important credit card bill.

 However, there are two things you can do.

 1. You can opt out of most junk mail by signing up at the websiteDMA Choice.org.

 NOTE: Some antivirus programs may flag this as questionable, but it is a legitimate site, run by the Direct Marketing Association.
 Learn more about them here.